Leptogenesis and low-energy CP violation in a type-II-dominated left-right seesaw model: Type-II-dominated leptogenesis

 \subsubsection{Assumptions and final baryon asymmetry}

 For our numerical investigation, we shall assume thermal initial conditions for the isospin triplet density $\Sigma_{\Delta}$, while the $B-L$ abundance and residual abundance $\Delta_{\Delta}$ are set to zero.
 The zero net asymmetry of the thermal plasma is justified by the fact that the separation between the type-I and type-II mass scales is assumed to be large, such that a potential asymmetry emerging from RH neutrino decays is washed out in the primordial plasma.
 To guarantee this, we fix the RH neutrino mass scale around the GUT scale, $v_{R} = 3\cdot10^{16}$\ GeV, which is also in concordance with our discussion of type-II dominance, i.e., Eq.~\eqref{eq:RHVEVconstr}.
 Recall that our choice $v_{L}\simeq\overline{m}/2$ is motivated by perturbativity of the Yukawa coupling $f_{\alpha \beta}$, cf.\ Eq.~\eqref{eq:perturbConstraint}, such that the space of unknown parameters is only spanned by the triplet mass $M_\Delta$, the smallest neutrino mass $m_{\rm sm}$, the neutrino mass ordering and the three leptonic CP phases $\delta$, $\sigma$ and $\tau$.
 The triplet mass $M_{\Delta}$ is the only quantity related to high-energy scales, while the remaining quantities can in principle be determined, or at least constrained, at low energies in current or future experiments.
 The Boltzmann equations in Eqs.~\eqref{eq:BEs} incorporate a treatment of flavor effects in terms of density matrices that is valid at different temperature regimes.
-Further, washout effects up to ($2\rightarrow2$) scatterings, cf.\ Eqs.~\eqref{eq:WDHiggs}, \eqref{eq:W4l} and \eqref{eq:WlDelta}, are taken into account with spectator corrections applied for the relevant temperature regimes, cf.\ Tab.~\ref{tab:spectatorCorr}.
+Further, washout effects up to ($2\rightarrow2$) scatterings, cf.\ Eqs.~\eqref{eq:WlH}, \eqref{eq:W4l} and \eqref{eq:WlDelta}, are taken into account with spectator corrections applied for the relevant temperature regimes, cf.\ Tab.~\ref{tab:spectatorCorr}.
 The system of differential equations is solved, and the final baryon asymmetry at $z\simeq 100$ is converted into the observable baryon-to-photon ratio~\cite{Khlebnikov:1988sr, Harvey:1990qw},

 This value is then compared to the observed value, $\eta_B^{\rm obs}=\left(6.13\pm0.04\right)\cdot 10^{-10}$, according to the 2018 data release by the Planck collaboration~\cite{Aghanim:2018eyx}.